-Located on the lower level of the Ronald Williams Library (LIB 006W), the University Archives preserves historical records of NEIU and assists the NEIU community with research projects.
+Located on the lower level of the Ronald Williams Library in Room LIB 006W, the University Archives preserves historical records of NEIU and assists the NEIU community with research projects.

 Archived materials are primary sources of particular interest to students exploring the history of the University, the evolution of the academic programs, administrative initiatives, and the development and growth of the physical facilities.

 Questions: Contact University Archives at email@example.com or (773) 442-4402.